-BA - Psychology, CUNY The City College of New York
+BA - Psychology, The City College of New York, CUNY

-MS.Ed. - Mental Health Counseling, CUNY The City College of New York
+MSEd - Mental Health Counseling, The City College of New York, CUNY

 As a woman of color, I wanted to represent and promote that mental health is vital and should be accessible for everyone.